davidmatthews1uvm/ParallelPy/README.md

 ### With MPI
 #### One MPI Worker Process per core
-* cd into /parallelpy/examples
+* cd into /parallelpy/
-* mpiexec -n 1 python hello_world.py : -n 1 python ../mpi_deligate.py `pwd`
+* mpiexec -n 2 python examples/helloworld.py
 or from anywhere on your system:
-* mpiexec -n 1 python /path/to/hello_world.py : -n 1 python /path/to/mpi_deligate.py /path/to/directory/of/hello_world.py
+* mpiexec -n 2 python /path/to/hello_world.py

 #### One MPI Worker Process per node
 If you use the multi_node methods in ParallelPy, you will not be able to use a process pool instead of MPI.
-* cd into /parallelpy/examples
+* cd into /parallelpy/
-* mpiexec -n 1 python hello_world_intra_node.py : -n 1 python ../intra_node_dispatcher.py `pwd`
+* mpiexec -n 2 python examples/helloworld.py
 or from anywhere on your system:
-* mpiexec -n 1 python /path/to/hello_world_intra_node.py : -n 1 python /path/to/intra_node_dispatcher.py /path/to/directory/of/hello_world_intra_node.py
+* mpiexec -n 2 python /path/to/helloworld.py

 ### Running on the VACC